trinaisartsy/github.io/_posts/2018-05-22-Reupholstery-With-Racheal.md

 ## How to wrap the corners neatly

 [This fantastic little video and write up by Lynn of Nourish and Nestle](https://www.nourishandnestle.com/paint-fabric-new-life-old-bench/ "How to wrap fabric around corners") will help out a lot when trying to get those perfectly wrapped corners on your ottoman.
-This will especially be important for the lid.
+This will especially be important for getting that neat, professional look to your refurbish.

 ## Neat Hem Lines...AKA No raw edges!